Skip to main content

 Main Screen

-The Assets/Prompts screen displays all prompts located in the Public folder in DIAL file storage.
+The main screen displays all prompts located in the Public folder in DIAL file storage.
 Prompts get to the Public folder when published by users or added by administrators.

 Note: This screen, does not give access to private prompts of users.